MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsprintf-s-vsprintf-s-l-vswprintf-s-vswprintf-s-l.md

 ---
 # vsprintf_s, _vsprintf_s_l, vswprintf_s, _vswprintf_s_l

 Write formatted output using a pointer to a list of arguments.
-These are versions of [vsprintf, _vsprintf_l, vswprintf, _vswprintf_l, \__vswprintf_l](vsprintf-vsprintf-l-vswprintf-vswprintf-l-vswprintf-l.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These functions are versions of [vsprintf, _vsprintf_l, vswprintf, _vswprintf_l, \__vswprintf_l](vsprintf-vsprintf-l-vswprintf-vswprintf-l-vswprintf-l.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).

 ## Syntax